-- (i) Does not include costs incurred by farm-in partners in respect of spend incurred on assets the subject of farm-in arrangements. - During the financial period, the Company's farm-in partner Hampton Hill NL (see Note 14b) incurred costs of \$112,021 (2017: \$413,526) in respect of exploration and evaluation costs on the Company's assets in addition to the amounts stated above. - (ii) Amounts receivable pursuant to research and development tax credit (R&D) claims lodged during the period.
+- (i) Does not include costs incurred by farm-in partners in respect of spend incurred on assets the subject of farm-in arrangements. - During the financial period, the Company's joint venture partner Hampton Hill NL (see Note 14b) incurred costs of \$24,751 (2018: \$112,021) in respect of exploration and evaluation costs on the Company's assets in addition to the amounts stated above. - (ii) Amounts receivable pursuant to research and development tax credit (R&D) claims lodged during the period.
 The activities the subject of the R&D claims are subject to review by AusIndustry prior to being submitted.
 R&D submissions may or may not be subject to future review or audit by AusIndustry or the Australian Taxation Office.